erricrr/agentic-AI-chatbot-llamaindex-gemini-api/README.md

 # Agentic-AI-Chatbot-Llamaindex and Gemini API
 Agentic AI ChatBot using Llamaindex and gemini-2.0-flash.

+This is intended to run locally.
+AI chatbot capable of using tools and making function calls.

 ### To install the requirements use:
 ```bash